ivan-guerra/programmador.com/content/posts/ncube.md

 The solution is to define points along the edges of the cube.
 How do you do that?
 Well you could do it manually but that's no fun.
-StackOverflow shows plenty of Python examples where you interpolate to define equally spaced points along a line in 3D space[^4].
+StackOverflow shows plenty of [Python examples][4] where you interpolate to define equally spaced points along a line in 3D space.
 Cool, but you don't want to implement that in C++ or integrate a 3rd party library just to solve this little problem.

-There's another solution[^5] for generating \\(N\\) equidistant points on the line between two endpoints.
+There's another solution for generating \\(N\\) equidistant points on the line between two endpoints.
 The idea is to repeatedly compute midpoints until you have generated \\(N\\) midpoints.
 Here's an example.

 Imagine you wanted to generate 7 points between an edge start and end point.
 You compute the midpoint of the start and end point call it \\(M_1\\).
 Then you